RMS92/Legix/README.md

 - when delete parent comment, delete children comment in front (1 comment not update)
 - delete replies comment in bdd
+- when refresh private route it changes the route to /

 ## BDD